The Himalaya Diary 2012

 Why the race was cancelled (Martin Fraňo)

 As we spent in Pakistan almost 3 weeks prior to the race, we had no idea about the youtube video.
 We were all the time surrounded by a beautifull nature of the highest mountains on Earth.
 We trained in a beautiful scenery of snow-topped Nanga Parbat and played card with the Pakistani cyclists and staff in the evenings.
 In the meantime, a revolt towards a bad quality video ridiculing the Prophet Mohamed arose in all Islamic countries.
 After watching the video, there is no doubt the movie was dabbed – and so the protests of the actress were sincere.
 Everyone who saw the trailer must admit it is a primitivism on a Teletubbies level and an act aiming to provoke the radical part of islamic world.
 People who tend to uprise for a reason such as this one are usually illiterate or lacking education and the really low quality of the video addressed precisely this group.
 And it worked.
 No wonder it worked – if Jesus was said to be homosexual, murderer or a brutal person, not only Vatikan would protest, but so would the whole christian world along with the islamic one.
 I was in the middle of the demonstrations, about 500 metres from the rebellion and I can tell that only uneducated people took par in the violent protests.
 It were only people with no education, with no hope for a better life and they were taking their only chance to draw attention to themselves – these people have nothing but their believes.
 And they protest if someone is reproaching their only belief.
 I understand them and it is very well possible I would behave in the very same way if I was in their place.
-There were roughly some 500 people in the protests downtown of one-million city of Islamabad and none of them used their gun despite the fact that almost everyone in the city ownes an automatic gun.
+There were roughly some 500 people in the protests downtown of one-million city of Islamabad and none of them used their gun despite the fact that almost everyone in the city ownes an aic gun.
 Some people were injured, but not due to a firing.
 In the city of Lahore, the demonstrations were calm, resembling rather our Violet Revolution.
 Moslims were protesting along with Christians agains the public ridicule of the prophets.
 Prior to these protests, noone could estimate the way and the extent of these protests.
 Despite the organizer‘s assurance of our best security up in the mountains and our readiness to support the protesters against the absurd video by not taking start of the first stage, the Minister along with KMT staff and police responsibles decided to cancel the race and take us to –according to them- a safer place of hotel Marriott.
 It was only later I got to learn a group of terrorists from a nearby city threatened us.
 This story seems rather a fiction to me but it is true, that 50 foreign cyclists could serve as a very easy target for someone looking for attention and respect.
 Difficult to say whether it would help more an islamic revolt group or a western agents operating in the region used to provoke such incidents.
 It is well known there are many of them infiltrated throughout the country, looking like a natural-born Pakistanis.
 The supposed death of Bin Laden 2 years ago in a nearby Abbottabat being most likely just one example of these practices.
 Minister was simply worried and as he could not predict the extent of the protests and their potential continuation, he felt safer by calling the race off.
 All the panic foregoing the night transfer seemed a bit hastened to me.
 We even had to leave our bikes behind in Shogran.
 Before the decision about our bus transfer was taken, they even considered transporting us by army helicopters – this alternative was rejected though as the helicopters were not equiped with a night vision system and the following day had to be ready for the demonstrations during the Bank holiday.
 A really unnecessary stress was put on us – I cut my hand when dissasambling my bike, my blood was all around me on the floor and a police guy was literally shouting at me to hurry up otherwise mi bike would stay unpacked.
 None of the cyclists knew about the potential threats back then, so all the stress seamed really exaggerated.
 We were moved to a supposedly safer place of a luxurious Marriott hotel.
 Despite the fundraising race cancelled, and so despite this huge economic loss, organizer arranged for us a full access to wellness and fitness activities within the hotel, what was really already well above his obligation.
 During the precipitous transfer, the Minister of Sports decided to show his confidence in taking good decision by joining our convoy – he said he was going to stand by our side untill we are all in a safe place.
 The rest of the organizers as well took their guns and their jeeps and played their role in securing a safe transport of all of us to Islamabad.
 I can sincerelly say I have never ever participated in such a family-athmosphere race – this fact makes me even more sad about the unfair finish of this year’s edition and an uncertain next-year’s tour.

 Not very many people know the Afghan government put a ban on import of Pakistani newspapers with a view to prevent any violence on the soil commanded by Taliban.
 The government acted fast and prevented its country from a potential threat.
 My feelings were very puzzled that night – I didn’t share the feeling of fear with other cyclists, but felt a huge dissapointment.
 My dissapointment was really immense and had 2 causes.
 I knew Khurram would never organize this race again and it’s the end to an extraordinary event with all his previous months being completely wasted.
 The second reason was more personal – I only had about 20 minutes to say good-bye to all the Pakistani cyclists, my new and very close friends.
 They were helping me packing, the cook carried my 20kg heavy luggage up the steep hill to a different hotel – simply they were ready to do anything for us.
 If I had asked them to climb a wall, they would have done it, they were so loyal.
 I was really happy we got to meet one of the cyclists, Asad, in Islamabad.
 He spent the last 2 days with us in Islamabad, we payed cards, darts in the bar and he was carrying my luggage for me all the way to the airport.
 He as well was hiding his tears when saying good-bye.
 Just like the protests against the movie originated, they dissappeared likewise fast.
 I’m sick of the wrong impression of a typical Moslim by ignorrant Europeans or Americans.
 By having travelled to islamic countries such as Pakistan, Morocco, Western Sahara, Iran, Burkina Fasso, Senegal, Cameroon and others, I can say without any hesitation that people in these countries are much nicer and sincere as the majority of the western world.
 They are much more friendly, humane with their values unspoilt.
 They respect the good values of islam and are willing to share what they have with other people unlike the people in western world.